hyunjongL/dataStructureStudies/README.md

 7. Print all words matching a pattern in CamelCase Notation Dictonary
 8. Implement a Phone Directory
-9. Construct a unique matrix n x n for an input n 10.Print unique rows in a given boolean matrix
+9. Construct a unique matrix n x n for an input n
+10. Print unique rows in a given boolean matrix
 11. Count of distinct substrings of a string using Suffix Trie
 12. Find pair of rows in a binary matrix that has maximum bit difference
 13. Minimum XOR Value Pair